ICAI CA Exemption Rules for Inter and Final Exams

 - A candidate who has scored a minimum of 60% in a paper or paper(s) in a group/unit shall be eligible for exemption in such paper.

 - In order to claim the exemption, candidates must have appeared in all the papers of that Group/Unit.

 - The exemption shall be valid only for the next three following examinations.

-- The candidate shall be declared to have passed where he has scored minimum 40% marks in individual subject and 50% marks in aggregate of all the subjects including the paper in which he has secured exemption in the earlier attempt.
+- The candidate shall be declared to have passed where he has scored a minimum of 40% marks in individual subject and 50% marks in aggregate of all the subjects including the paper in which he has secured exemption in the earlier attempt.

 - Once the exemption has been claimed in a group/unit, the candidate will become ineligible to further claim any exemption in that group/unit until he/she has exhausted the exemption already granted.